How to find quality clothes this Second Hand September

 👗Rent a designer outfit for a one-off

 Renting an outfit takes the guilt out of buying something and only wearing it once.
 It’s still a great way to extend the life of clothing, plus you can rent designer clothes for a fraction of their sale price.
-This is ideal for special occasions like weddings or parties where you want something you couldn’t normally justify buying.
+This is ideal for special occasions like weddings or parties where you want to dress in something you couldn’t normally justify buying.

 A page showing a selection of red dresses and shoes.